luigircruz/luigircruz/README.md

 # Welcome!

-## I'm a software developer from Makati City, Philippines
+## I'm a software developer from the Philippines

 ![](coding.gif)